Home ยป Korean Side Dishes (Banchan) ยป Korean Mung Bean Sprouts Salad

 Main

-• 350g / 0.8 pounds fresh mung bean sprouts
+• 350g / 0.8 pounds mung bean sprouts

-• 1 tsp fine sea salt – to add to the water
+• 1 tsp fine sea salt, to add to the water

-• 6 cups of water to boil
+• 6 cups water, to boil

 Seasoning sauce

-• 1 tsp finely chopped spring onion/scallion
+• 1 tsp green onion, finely chopped

 • 1/2 tsp minced garlic